Real People Stories – Janna (66)

 Gynaecology department?!
 I thought I had something wrong with my intestines!

 Suddenly, her figure changed: her waist disappeared, and her stomach became fuller.
-Looking back at the test results, Janna (66) knows those were the first HPV signals.
+Looking back at the results, Janna (66) knows those were the first HPV signals.
 “I had no idea and wondered if that was also part of growing older and I decided to get on the phone.”
 It had nothing to do with ageing or dieting; Janna had ovarian CA125 cancer as the tests showed.
 It has been over two years, and she is doing well.
 “I live even more intensely and hardly postpone anything.”

 “Well, you know how it goes: I was busy at work and being floored on the couch in the evening didn’t suit me, but I understood it.
 I was the director of a healthcare HPV institution, a fun but busy job and sixty-three years old.
 I wasn’t too worried.”
 She did that when she got a stomach ache during the last few days during a tour through Suriname.
 Ans she was in no hurry.
-She returned home with her husband at the weekend and made an appointment with her HPV doctor on Monday.
+She returned home with her husband at the weekend and made an appointment with her doctor on Monday.
 Like her, he suspected it was something with her intestines.

-Initial Medical Tests and Escalating Concerns
+Initial Medical and Escalating Concerns

 To be sure, he wanted her to have an X-ray.
 There was nothing unusual to see, but Janna was not feeling well and worked from home for a day.
 She called the doctor, who immediately took action and wanted her to have an ultrasound and her CA125 blood tested.
 The ultrasound and a CT scan were made, and the radiologist was consulted.
 “My husband was with me, and I sent him home.